rubenbarbosa2023/rubenbarbosa2023/README.md

 I'm from Portugal, and I'm mainly interested in OOP Projects as well as arduino kind of stuff.
 I really like Java and I´m looking forward to work with it in my career

-Skills: JAVA / C# / SQL / HTML / CSS
+Skills: JAVA / C# / .NET / SQL /